Lyle Sendlein: College career

 Sendlein played in 50 games while at Texas and he started in his final 26 games.
 He was a two-time all-conference performer as center in the Big 12.
 He started for the 2005 National Championship team and helped the Longhorns set an NCAA single-season record with 652 total points scored and a UT single-season record with 6,657 total offensive yards.

 He earned a degree in liberal arts in December 2006.

 Professional career

-Sendlein went undrafted in the 2007 NFL Draft, but signed with the Arizona Cardinals as an undrafted free agent.
-On his signing with the Cardinals, Sendlein said, "I had about 20 to 25 teams call to check on my status, but my agent and I felt like Arizona would be a good fit." said Sendlein.
-It has been a homecoming for Sendlein since he played for Scottsdale Chaparral.
+Sendlein went undrafted in the 2007 NFL draft, but signed with the Arizona Cardinals as an undrafted free agent shortly after the draft.
+On his signing with the Cardinals, Sendlein said, "I had about 20 to 25 teams call to check on my status, but my agent and I felt like Arizona would be a good fit."
+It was a homecoming for Sendlein since he played for Scottsdale Chaparral.

-Sendlein started only 2 games as a rookie in 2007.
-He became the starting center for Arizona in his second year, and had maintained that position without missing a game for 3 years (2008–2010).
+Sendlein started only two games as a rookie in 2007, but he became the starting center for Arizona in his second year, and maintained that position throughout most of his career.
+It was also in his second year that he helped the Cardinals make it to Super Bowl XLIII, which the Cardinals lost to the Pittsburgh Steelers 27-23.

+Following the 2010 season, he was not re-signed by the Cardinals until July.

+During the 2012 season he suffered an injury and missed the last six games of the season.

 On March 12, 2015, Sendlein was released, but he re-signed with the team on August 7, 2015.

+After the 2015 season, his contract expired and he was not resigned.

-Personal
+Personal life

 Sendlein, who is of German descent, is the son of former NFL player Robin Sendlein and Carrie Sendlein.

+After football, he became a real estate investor.